different-ai/zero-finance/README.md

 > Privacy-first finance automation for your business powered by ai agents

-hyprsqrl is an app that automates away mundane tasks—starting with your company finances.
+hyprsqrl is an app that automates away administrative and financials tasks.

 Think of it as an AI-powered personal assistant that integrates with your existing tools and coordinates tasks automatically.
 Our approach is “file-over-app”: **all AI tasks are stored as Markdown files on your local filesystem**.